 Acknowledge their contributions as much as you can to help them focus on the areas that need improvement.
 Adopting a positive attitude during the interview will help them focus on the future career opportunities.

-If you need to address the negative aspects of a candidate’s performance, you can pair negative feedback examples with positive interview feedback examples to avoid damaging the candidate’s confidence.
+If you need to address the negative aspects of a candidate’s performance, you can pair both positive and negative feedback to avoid damaging the candidate’s confidence.

 Here are the key benefits of giving interview feedback: